Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

 \subsubsection{From local to global}

 Attribution takes a performance as input and produces a casting $(\pi, \paths)$.
-For each initial particle~$I$, follow its path to the collision vertex (if any) and apply the swap principle to determine which ghost path it joins.
-The bijection~$\pi$ combines local and global structure: the second coordinate of $\pi(I) = (j, m)$ comes from the swap principle (which assigns $I$ to either the first or second path in the ordered pair, giving $m \in \{1,2\}$), while the first coordinate~$j$ comes from the performance's global numbering of ghost pairs.
+For each initial particle~$I$, follow its path to the collision vertex (if any) and apply the far-side principle (\Cref{principle:swap}) to determine which ghost path it joins.
+The bijection~$\pi$ combines local and global structure: the second coordinate of $\pi(I) = (j, m)$ comes from the far-side principle (which assigns $I$ to either the first or second path in the ordered pair, giving $m \in \{1,2\}$), while the first coordinate~$j$ comes from the performance's global numbering of ghost pairs.

-\begin{definition}[Attribution] \emph{Attribution} constructs a casting $(\pi, \paths)$ from a performance by applying the swap principle at each collision vertex.
-For each initial particle~$I$: \begin{itemize} \item If $I$ collides, the swap principle glues its incoming path to an outgoing ghost path, determining the endpoint $\pi(I) \in \Ghosts$ and the glued path~$P_I$. \item If $I$ survives, $\pi(I) \in \Survivors$ and $P_I$ is the path from~$x_I$ to the survivor position (this path avoids all collision vertices). \end{itemize} The output is a casting $(\pi, (P_I)_{I \in \Actors})$. \end{definition}
+\begin{definition}[Attribution] \emph{Attribution} constructs a casting $(\pi, \paths)$ from a performance by applying the far-side principle at each collision vertex.
+For each initial particle~$I$: \begin{itemize} \item If $I$ collides, the far-side principle glues its incoming path to an outgoing ghost path, determining the endpoint $\pi(I) \in \Ghosts$ and the glued path~$P_I$ (at a vertex hosting several ghost pairs, the pairing rule below first decides which pair $I$ fills). \item If $I$ survives, $\pi(I) \in \Survivors$ and $P_I$ is the path from~$x_I$ to the survivor position (this path avoids all collision vertices). \end{itemize} The output is a casting $(\pi, (P_I)_{I \in \Actors})$. \end{definition}

 Since both colliding particles are destroyed, each particle participates in at most one collision.
-Attribution therefore applies the swap principle independently at each collision vertex---no chaining arises (unlike coalescence, where the heir continues and may collide again).
+Attribution therefore applies the far-side principle separately at each collision vertex---no chaining arises (unlike coalescence, where the heir continues and may collide again).

-At a high-indegree vertex where $m > 2$ particles $I_1 < I_2 < \cdots < I_m$ meet simultaneously, we glue the first pair $(I_1, I_2)$ to the first ordered pair of ghosts in the vertex's list, the second pair $(I_3, I_4)$ to the second ordered pair, and so on.
-If $m$ is odd, the last incoming particle~$I_m$ is glued to the outgoing edge.
-Each pair gluing applies the swap principle. (\Cref{sec:proof-involution}, page~\pageref{high-indegree}, gives the detailed treatment.)
+\textbf{Pairing rule (high-indegree vertices).} At a collision vertex hosting several ghost pairs (\Cref{def:collision-diagram}), attribution must additionally decide which arriving particles fill which pair.
+Sort the arriving particles $I_1 < I_2 < \cdots < I_m$ and pair them consecutively, matching the pairs to the anchors in order: $(I_1, I_2)$ fills the ghost pair at anchor~$(v, 1)$, $(I_3, I_4)$ the pair at anchor~$(v, 2)$, and so on.
+If $m$ is odd, the last particle~$I_m$ continues along the departing path (possibly of length zero, when a survivor ends at the vertex).
+Each pair is then glued to its own anchor's two ghost paths by the far-side principle, exactly as in the binary case.
+Rehearsal processes such a vertex by the same consecutive pairing (\Cref{sec:proof-rehearsal}, page~\pageref{high-indegree}), where we also explain why the choice of this convention is immaterial.